Math Rabbit: Gameplay

-Since Math Rabbit Deluxe, the games were retitled "Calliope Counting Game", "Tightrope Show", "Sea Lion Show", and "Balloon Matching Game", respectively, but the game objectives and rules remained the same.
+Since Math Rabbit Deluxe, the games were retitled "Calliope Counting Game", "Tightrope Show", "Sea Lion Show", and "Balloon Matching Game", respectively, but the game objectives and rules remain the same.

 Development

 The game was originally designed by Teri Perl and programmed by Aaron Weiss.
 Upon the release of the Deluxe edition, Bill Dinsmore, The Learning Company president and chief executive officer, said: "With the release of Reader Rabbit 1 and Math Rabbit for Windows, we now offer five Windows educational software products that help to develop important learning skills".

 The original art of Math Rabbit was done by Analee Nunan.
 For Math Rabbit Deluxe 256 color VGA graphics were applied.
 The original music and sound composition were done by Teri Perl and Aaron Weiss.
-For Math Rabbit Deluxe, Adlib soundtracks were composed.
+For Math Rabbit Deluxe, AdLib soundtracks were composed.

-The activities in the game helped young users to understand number relationships.
-The game also came with a scope and sequence guide as well as a lab pack.
+The activities teach numerical relationships to young users.
+It has a scope, sequence guide, and lab pack.

 Reception

 Critical reception

 The program received highly positive reviews from critics.
-In particular, the Chicago Sun-Times was a champion of Math Blaster, praising and recommending it in no less than seven separate articles.
+In particular, the Chicago Sun-Times championed it in seven articles.

-The Los Angeles Times said the game was "sweet", though negatively compared it to Millie's Math House.
-FOGG praised the easy-to-use gaming interface, and The Washington Post thought it was "entertaining" while incorporating valuable lessons into "colorfully fun graphics".
+The Los Angeles Times said the game was "sweet", though Millie's Math House made it "look kind of buttoned-down".
+FOGG praised the easy-to-use gaming interface, and The Washington Post said it is "entertaining" while incorporating valuable lessons into "colorfully fun graphics".
 Superkids described the game as "excellent" and said it was a great first introduction to educational video gaming for the target audience.
-Chicago Sun-Times recommended the "outstanding" software for the 1989 holiday season and noted it was among the "high-quality educational software sold", also saying in other article that it was one of the best educational titles for offering a "solid instructional model" that teaching kids the fundamentals of mathematics through "smoothly" integrating the gaming and learning without "bogging them down in mindless mathematical trivia", and example being the teaching of geometry at a very early age.
+Don Crabb, writing for the Chicago Sun-Times, recommended the "outstanding" software for the 1989 holiday season and noted it was among the "high-quality educational software sold", and that it was one of the best educational releases for offering a "solid instructional model" for teaching kids the fundamentals of mathematics through "smoothly" integrating the gaming and learning without "bogging them down in mindless mathematical trivia", such as by teaching geometry at a very early age.
 Computer Shopper said the product was "remarkably good software", and positively compared its depth and carde gameplay to Power Rangers ZEO PowerActive.
-PC Mag said the game was the superior choice over Stickybear Numbers and Math and Me due to its customization options.
+PC Mag said the game "moves beyond" Stickybear Numbers and Math and Me due to its customization options.
 Computer Gaming World in 1994 stated that "Math Rabbit is very easy to use, and accommodates different learning styles.
 It's a fun program kids can really count on".

 Commercial performance

-It was the 7th most popular in the education category sold across 11 Software Etc. stores in the Washington area in the week ending on August 23, 1995.
+Math Rabbit is the seventh most popular in the education category sold across eleven Software Etc. stores in the Washington area in the week ending on August 23, 1995.